timfennis/andy-cpp/README.md

 ## Example

-Currently, the language only has some very basic features.
-I'll try to update the sample below as I make more progress.
+Currently, the language has quite a lot of features allowing you to write some pretty neat programs.

 ### Factorial